BaiGanio/company-house/README.md

 - _Azure Function is triggered which automates several processes at once:_
   - read data from uploaded file
   - inserts custom data in a database
-  - log custom events via Application Insights orother vendors
+  - log custom events via Application Insights or other vendors
   - in the example :
     - are shown total rows ready to be inserted in the database
     - warning and exception message for ech record failed to be inserted into databse